Joachim Milberg

-Joachim Milberg (born 10 April 1943 in Verl (Westfalen)) is a German engineer and manager who served as CEO of Bayerischen Motorenwerke AG (BMW).
-He was Chairman of the Supervisory Board of BMW until July 2015.
+Joachim Milberg (born 10 April 1943 in Verl (Westfalen)) is a German engineer and manager who was CEO of Bayerischen Motorenwerke AG (BMW).
+He was chairman of the Supervisory Board of BMW until July 2015.

-Milberg was Professor and Dean of the Faculty of Mechanical Engineering at the Technische Universität München.
+Milberg was professor and Dean of the Faculty of Mechanical Engineering at the Technische Universität München.
 He was Member of the Board of Management for Production of BMW and became CEO when Bernd Pischetsrieder had to leave because of the Rover problems.
-Milberg stopped the Rover venture and reestablished the BMW success story.
+Milberg stopped the Rover venture.

 Milberg was the founding President of acatech – the German Academy of Science and Engineering.

 Early life

 Milberg grew up on a farm in Sennestadt, today part of the city of Bielefeld.
 From 1953 to 1959 Milberg went to secondary school.
 From 1959 to 1962 he trained as a mechanic at Gildemeister AG and, from 1962 to 1965, studied production engineering at the State Engineering School Bielefeld.
 He continued his studies at the Technische Universität Berlin with a scholarship of the Studienstiftung des deutschen Volkes and obtained his Dipl.-Ing. in 1969.
 From 1970 to 1972, he was research assistant at the Institut für Werkzeugmaschinen und Fertigungstechnik of the Technischen Universität Berlin (Günter Spur).
 In 1971, he was awarded his doctorate in production engineering.